 Remember When Natalie Maines Criticized the President?

 This is not just a random walk down country controversy memory lane.
-It was 10 years ago Sunday (March 10) that Natalie Maines of the Dixie Chicks told a crowd in London that they were "ashamed the president of the United States is from Texas," referring to George W. Bush.
-The resulting backlash was swift and severe.
+It was March 10, 2003, when Natalie Maines of the Dixie Chicks — now the Chicks — told a crowd in London that they were "ashamed the President of the United States is from Texas," referring to George W. Bush.

 Politics aside, country music lost a superstar act that day.
-The Dixie Chicks were as big as any artist in Nashville, and their extraction from the radio left a hole to be filled by lesser-known talent.
-They'd recover with a 2006 album called ‘Taking the Long Way’ that won several Grammy Awards.
-But if there's a time when they'll be welcomed back with open arms, it's not yet on the horizon.
+The Chicks were as big as any artist in Nashville, and their extraction from the radio left a hole to be filled by lesser-known talent.
+They'd recover with a 2006 album called Taking the Long Way that won several Grammys.
+Since then they have toured successfully, and they released a new album titled Gaslighter in 2020 after announcing they were dropping "Dixie" from their name and becoming simply the Chicks.
+But if there's a time when they'll be welcomed back to country radio with open arms, it's not yet on the horizon.

 The Most Political Country Singers